ibm-cloud-docs/EventStreams/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-{{site.data.keyword.messagehub_full}} is a high-throughput message bus built with Apache Kafka.
-To get started with {{site.data.keyword.messagehub}}
-and start sending and receiving messages, you can use the Java™ sample.
-The sample shows how a producer sends messages to a consumer using a topic.
+{{site.data.keyword.messagehub_full}} is a high-throughput message bus that is built with Apache Kafka.
+To get started with {{site.data.keyword.messagehub}} and start sending and receiving messages, you can use the Java™ sample.
+The sample shows how a producer sends messages to a consumer by using a topic.
 The same sample program is used to consume messages and produce messages.
 {: shortdesc}

 To understand more about how {{site.data.keyword.messagehub}} works, see [About {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-about). {{site.data.keyword.messagehub}} was previously called Message Hub.